Federico Marchetti: Cagliari

 In July 2008, Cagliari agreed a loan bid with AlbinoLeffe for the goalkeeper, with Cagliari having an option to buy 50% of players' rights to an agreed price.

-In his first season in the Serie A, Marchetti confirmed his performances, firmly ensuring a place in the starting lineup, his performances being praised by several football pundits, being also defined by Gianluigi Buffon as his favourite Italian young goalkeeper.
-On 1 February 2010, Cagliari bought the remain rights from AlbinoLeffe.
+In his first season in Serie A, Marchetti confirmed his performances, firmly ensuring a place in the starting lineup, his performances being praised by several football pundits, being also defined by Gianluigi Buffon as his favourite young Italian goalkeeper.
+On 1 February 2010, Cagliari bought the remaining rights from AlbinoLeffe.

-However, he was frozen by the club in 2010–11 season, as his transfer request denied He became the third keeper, behind Michael Agazzi and Ivan Pelizzoli.
+However, he was frozen out by the club in the 2010–11 season, as his transfer request denied.
+He became the third keeper, behind Michael Agazzi and Ivan Pelizzoli.
 He was unfrozen on 3 April 2011, winning Genoa as unused bench.

 Lazio

 Following the departure of their Uruguay international Fernando Muslera at the end of the 2010–11 season, Marchetti joined Lazio.
 President Claudio Lotito activated Marchetti's €5.2 million release clause.
 Marchetti arrived in Rome on 5 July to undertake a medical and sign a five-year contract.
 He described his move to Lazio as "the end of a nightmare".

 Marchetti played a terrific season for Lazio and his presence and command over the defence together with his numerous saves helped Lazio achieve two consecutive Europa League qualifications with 5th and 4th-place finishes in the 2010–11 and 2011–12 Serie A campaigns respectively.

 Federico Marchetti's continued period of good form during the 2012–13 season saw become one of the club's protagonists; on 26 May 2013, he won the Coppa Italia with Lazio, keeping a clean sheet in a historic 1–0 Rome derby final victory against cross-city rivals Roma.
-His performances led him to be called up once again to the Italian national team.
+His performances led him to be called up once again to the Italy national team.